Wine

 Alternatives to Wine

-Using Wine can become a real fiddly job, even if you play (wine)tricks or try to get help from PlayOnLinux.
+Using Wine can become a real fiddly job, even if you play (wine)tricks or bottle the wine with Bottles.
 There is also a commercial version of Wine under the name Crossover, which works out of the box with several popular Windows programs and has dedicated support.
-However, if you want to start Office, Adobe and Co. under Linux, you should check whether virtualization (for example with VirtualBox) is not the better option.
-Bear in mind that you need a separate Windows license for this – not for Wine or Crossover.
+However, you should check whether virtualization (for example with VirtualBox) is not the better option.
+Bear in mind that you need a separate Windows license for this, which is not required for Wine.